client9/client9-website-2017/content/post/change-code-editor-font-size-on-github.md

 ---
-Date: 2017-05-30
+date: 2017-05-30
-Title: Changing code font size on Github
+title: Changing code font size on Github
-Draft: true
+draft: true
 ---
 How to edit your code on GitHub.com, even on the smallest screens.<!--more-->